 Reasonable accommodation is available to individuals with a disability when the disability affects the performance of job functions and the ability of individuals to take part in programs and services offered by Promise Inc. Promise Inc. will attempt to reasonably accommodate qualified individuals with a temporary or long-term disability so that they can perform the essential functions of the job and participate in programs and services offered by Promise Inc., unless doing so would create an undue hardship for the operations of the organization.

-If you are currently disabled or become disabled during your employment or residency on the campus of Promise in Brevard and are in need of a reasonable accommodation, you should contact the Human Resources department of Promise Inc. to assist you with evaluating reasonable accommodations that may enable you to perform the essential functions of your job and participate in the programs and services of Promise in Brevard.
+If you are currently disabled or become disabled during your employment or residency on the campus of Promise in Brevard and are in need of a reasonable accommodation, you should contact the Resident Services Manager of Promise Inc. to assist you with evaluating reasonable accommodations that may enable you to perform the essential functions of your job and participate in the programs and services of Promise in Brevard.

-Please direct questions to Human Resources at firstname.lastname@example.org.
-You may also contact Ron Goode, HR Manager, at 321-722-7400 or send written correspondence to Promise in Brevard, Attn.
-Ron Goode, 4105 Norfolk Parkway, West Melbourne, FL 32904
+Please direct questions to the Resident Services Manager at RSC@promiseinbrevard.com.
+You may also contact the Resident Services Manager at at (321) 722-7400 or send written correspondence to Promise in Brevard, Attn.
+Resident Services Manager, 4105 Norfolk Parkway, West Melbourne, FL 32904

 Promise Inc. Service Dog Policy